-In our opinion, based on the findings of our audit, the consolidated financial statements comply with IFRSs as adopted by the EU, the additional requirements of German commercial law pursuant to sec.
-315a para.
-1 HGB and the supplementary provisions of the articles of incorporation and give a true and fair view of the net assets, financial position and results of operations of the group in accordance with these requirements.
-The management report of the CENIT-group and the company is consistent with the consolidated financial statements and as a whole provides a suitable view of the group's position and suitably presents the opportunities and risks of future development."
+In our opinion, based on the findings of our audit, the consolidated financial statements comply with IFRSs as adopted by the EU, the additional requirements of German commercial law pursuant to § 315a(1) of the HGB and the supplementary provisions of the articles of incorporation and give a true and fair view of the net assets, financial position and results of operations of the group in accordance with these requirements.
+The management report of the CENIT group and the company is consistent with the consolidated financial statements and as a whole provides a suitable view of the group's position and suitably presents the opportunities and risks of future development.

-Stuttgart, March 5, 2014

-BDO AG Wirtschaftsprüfungsgesellschaft

-gez.
-Andreas Müller Wirtschaftsprüfer (German Public Auditor) gez. ppa.
-Martin Helmich Wirtschaftsprüfer (German Public Auditor)
+Stuttgart, March 5, 2015 BDO AG Wirtschaftsprüfungsgesellschaft gez.
+Andreas Müller Wirtschaftsprüfer (German Public Auditor) gez.
+Stefan Anderer Wirtschaftsprüfer (German Public Auditor)